ouspg/CompSec-return-templates/Lab3Template/README.md

 Answer at least for the questions presented in the instructions.

 You can add possible source files to [src](src) folder and screenshots to [img](img) folder.
-You have to create these by yourself.
+You have to create these folders by yourself.

 **Answer to this document, and push changes to Git!**